Kolten Wong Player Props: Mariners vs. Guardians

-On Saturday, Kolten Wong (on the back of going 0-for-3) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 6:10 PM ET.
+The Seattle Mariners and Kolten Wong, who went 0-for-4 last time in action, battle Zach Plesac and the Cleveland Guardians at Progressive Field, Sunday at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Guardians.
+In his previous game he had a hitless showing (0-for-4) against the Guardians.

 Kolten Wong Game Info & Props vs. the Guardians